-1. How the risk profile of securitized debt fits into the risk appetite of the scheme securities, usually in order to sell them on to other investors.
+1. How the risk profile of securitized debt fits into the risk appetite of the scheme

+Securitization is the fact or process of securitizing assets i.e. the conversion of loans into securities, usually in order to sell them on to other investors.
 This is done by assigning the loans to a special purpose vehicle (a trust), which in turn issues Pass-Through-Certificates (PTCs).
 These PTCs are transferable securities with fixed income characteristics.
 The risk of investing in securitized debt is similar to investing in debt securities.
 However it differs mainly in two respects.
 One, the liquidity of securitized debt is less than similar debt securities.
-Two, for certain types of securitized debt (backed by mortgages, personal loans, credit card debt, etc.), there is an additional prepayment risk.
+Two, for certain types of securitized debt (backed by mortgages, personal loans, credit card debt, etc.), there is an additional pre-payment risk.
 Pre-payment risk refers to the possibility that loans are repaid before they are due, which may reduce returns if the re-investment rates are lower than initially envisaged.